gfogle/multi-platform-react/README.md

 ```

 but the iOS and Android platforms will look for the specific `root-render.ios.js`
-and `root-render.android.js` files, based on the platform, and both of those
+and `root-render.android.js` files, based on the platform, and both of those look like:
-redirect to `root-render.native.js` and look like:

 ```javascript
 'use strict';